-Congressman Michael T. McCaul is currently serving his sixth term representing Texas' 10th District in the United States Congress.
-The 10th Congressional District of Texas stretches from Austin to the Houston suburbs, and includes Austin, Bastrop, Colorado, Fayette, Harris, Lee, Travis, Washington and Waller Counties.
+Congressman Michael T. McCaul is currently serving his ninth term representing Texas' 10th District in the United States Congress.
+The 10th Congressional District of Texas stretches from the city of Austin to the Houston suburbs and includes Austin, Bastrop, Colorado, Fayette, Harris, Lee, Travis, Washington and Waller Counties.

 High Tech Leadership

 With many NASA employees, universities, and high tech companies in the 10th District, Congressman McCaul's leadership as co-founder and co-chair of the Congressional High Tech Caucus and the Cybersecurity Caucus provides him the ability to enhance Texas' role as a global leader in technology.

 Prior to Congress, Michael McCaul served as Chief of Counter Terrorism and National Security in the U.S. Attorney’s office, Western District of Texas, and led the Joint Terrorism Task Force charged with detecting, deterring, and preventing terrorist activity.
 McCaul also served as Texas Deputy Attorney General under current U.S. Senator John Cornyn, and served as a federal prosecutor in the Department of Justice’s Public Integrity Section in Washington, DC.

 A fourth generation Texan, Congressman McCaul earned a B.A. in Business and History from Trinity University and holds a J.D. from St. Mary's University School of Law.
 In 2009 Congressman McCaul was honored with St. Mary's Distinguished Graduate award.
 He is also a graduate of the Senior Executive Fellows Program of the School of Government, Harvard University.
 Congressman McCaul is married to his wife, Linda.
 They are proud parents of five children: Caroline, Jewell, and the triplets Lauren, Michael, and Avery.